Science & Partners

 About HSP

 The Hereditary Spastic Paraplegias (“the HSPs”) are a group of rare inherited diseases characterized by a progressing spastic gait impairment caused by neurodegeneration of fibers within the spinal cord.
 In complicated types of HSPs neurodegeneration may occur also in other neurons like in cortical or sub-cortical or peripheral structures.
+Researchers estimate that some 100 different genetic types of HSP exist.
+For more than 25% of affected individuals the underlying mode of inheritance is still unclear.
 The video below shows some typical experience of affected individuals.

 International Partners